 Sample language for a residuary bequest to the Community College of Denver Foundation is:

 “I give to the Community College of Denver Foundation, 1111 W. Colfax Ave.
-Denver, CO 80204, a Colorado non-profit corporation, all [or ____%] of the rest, residue, and remainder of my estate, both real and personal, for its general purposes.”
+Denver, CO 80204, a Colorado non-profit corporation, all [or ____%] of the rest, residue, and the remainder of my estate, both real and personal, for its general purposes.”

 A person wishing to support the Community College of Denver Foundation through a retirement plan, IRA, or life insurance policy, should request a Beneficiary Change Form from his/her company or plan administrator.
 Beneficiary Change forms are typically available online.
 Please indicate the desired gift amount or percentage and return/submit the completed form.